hyperledger-labs/fabric-token-sdk/docs/services/identity.md

 // Role is a container of long-term identities.
 // A long-term identity is then used to construct a wallet. type Role interface {
+	// ID returns the identifier of this role
+	ID() driver.IdentityRole
 	// MapToID returns the long-term identity and its identifier for the given index.
 	// The index can be an identity or a label (string).
 	MapToID(v interface{}) (view.Identity, string, error)
-   // GetIdentityInfo returns the long-term identity info associated to the passed id GetIdentityInfo(id string) driver.IdentityInfo
+	// GetIdentityInfo returns the long-term identity info associated to the passed id GetIdentityInfo(id string) (driver.IdentityInfo, error)
-   // RegisterIdentity registers the given identity RegisterIdentity(id string, path string) error
+	// RegisterIdentity registers the given identity
+	RegisterIdentity(id string, path string) error
-   // IDs returns the identifiers contained in this role IDs() ([]string, error)
+	// IdentityIDs returns the identifiers contained in this role IdentityIDs() ([]string, error)
 	// Reload the roles with the respect to the passed public parameters Reload(pp driver.PublicParameters) error
 }
 ```